top of page

 Thousands of students across the US and Canada have benefited from Emily's dynamic and interactive teaching style.
 Emily's adaptability to student needs, knowledge of body mechanics, and specialized drills create high impact learning for students of all levels.
 Through her years of teaching experience Emily has learned to make even the most complex movements simple and build them from the ground up.
 This means you will not only look good while you dance, but feel great to your partners too!

-Straight out of San Francisco, Ren (she/they) has a dance education mixing elements of West Coast Swing, Tango, Blues, Kizomba Hip Hop and Zouk.
+Straight out of San Francisco, I have a Fusion flavor mixing elements of West Coast Swing, Tango, Blues, Kizomba Hip Hop and Zouk.

 Connect Emily.jpg